Open to SOC · cloud security · pentesting & GRC roles

 How I show up: defend systems, make models useful, harden the cloud, and still ship the product.
 Four lanes — one through-line: fewer surprises, faster answers.

-Security work for me is a loop: see something wrong, make it show up in the data next time, and shorten the line between alert and answer.
-I care about the unglamorous stuff — the rules that do not false-positive your team to death, and the case notes the next shift can actually use.
+SOC work for me is a loop: see something wrong, make it show up in the data next time, and shorten the line between alert and answer.
+I care about the unglamorous stuff — detections that do not false-positive the team to death, and case notes the next shift can actually use.

 In the queue with you, not above it.